dbt-labs/docs.getdbt.com/website/docs/reference/global-configs/indirect-selection.md

 Options are `empty`, `buildable`, `cautious`, and `eager` (default).
 By default, dbt indirectly selects all tests if they touch any resource you select.
 Read more about these options in [Indirect selection in Test selection examples](/reference/node-selection/test-selection-examples?indirect-selection-mode=empty#indirect-selection).

-For example, you can run tests that only refer to selected nodes using a CLI configuration:
+You can run tests that only refer to selected nodes using a CLI configuration, for example:

 <File name='Usage'>